 small handful fresh or dried asian chilis (or 1/4 cup chili oil)

 2 tbsp dried, crushed prickly ash (optional but amazing)

 1 tsp salt

 cilantro to garnish

 In a large pot, toast the dried spices until fragrant.
-Add 1 tbsp olive oil then the onion and garlic.
-Sautee for 2-3 minutes, then add the rest of the ingredients.
+Add sesame oil, then the onion and garlic.
+Sautee for 3-5 minutes until slightly browned, then add the rest of the ingredients besides cilantro and rice noodles.
 Bring to a boil, then simmer for 20 minutes.
 Strain out solids, then serve with garnishes and rice noodles.

 Please compost!
 This recipe leaves cups and cups of organic matter that doesn’t belong in a landfill.